 Which leaves us with a problem as you will soon realize.
 Let us look first at the Atapuerca discoveries.
 Just one specimen has been found, a partial jaw with a few teeth.
 Provisional analysis shows that it is closer to the Dmanisi fossils than the standard Homo erectus.
 As with Dmanisi the tools found associated with the fossil were Oldowan and there are cut marks on animal bones found in the same strata.
 These finds have been dated to 1.25 mya.

-At Orce 1,244 stone artefacts have been discovered along with animal bones displaying striation marks associated with just one human tooth, until the bone is confirmed human then we should ignore it.
+At Orce 1,244 stone artefacts have been discovered along with animal bones displaying striation marks associated with just one human tooth, until the partial skull bone is confirmed human it is probably wisest to ignore it.
 These finds have been dated to 1.4 mya making them the oldest proof of human activity in western Europe.
 The tooth naturally, has been subject to intense scrutiny, analysis and examination.
 Features of the tooth were found that are displayed in those of the genus Homo and Australopithecus but not in Paranthropus.
 Other features are found in Paranthropos and also in early Homo as well as Homo heidelbergensis.

 Whoever they were the hominids that lived on the shores of Lake Baza scavenged for their meat rather than hunted.
 Their diet consisted primarily of seeds, nuts and tuberous roots.
 No evidence of the use of fire has yet been found.
 Their toolkit took the simplest form, the Oldowan.
 Flakes of rock were struck off a core.
 The results were used as multi purpose tools rather than trying for one design to perform one job.